praF02/anevicon/README.md

             Interpret the specified UTF-8 encoded text message as a single packet and repeatedly send it to each receiver --send-periodicity <TIME-SPAN>
-            A periodicity of sending packets.
+            A time interval between sendmmsg syscalls.
 This option can be used to decrease test intensity [default: 0secs]
     -t, --send-timeout <TIME-SPAN>
             A timeout of sending every single packet.
-If a timeout is reached, an error will be printed [default: 10secs] -s, --sender <SOCKET-ADDRESS>
+If a timeout is reached, then a packet will be sent later. [default: 10secs] -s, --sender <SOCKET-ADDRESS>
             A sender of generated traffic, specified as an IP-address and a port number, separated by a colon [default: 0.0.0.0:0]